data-to-insight/csc-map-of-the-world/docs/index.md

 ---

 ## How is this structured?

 Records in this tool are aligned with the **Smart City Concept Model (SCCM)**, an open framework for describing public service ecosystems.
-Every entity towards the documented network(diagram) is represented as a YAML file, defined at the top level via (SCCM concept types)[http://www.smartcityconceptmodel.com/?Action=ShowModel&Id=10]: e.g.
+Every entity towards the documented network(diagram) is represented as a YAML file, defined at the top level via [SCCM concept types](http://www.smartcityconceptmodel.com/?Action=ShowModel&Id=10) :

+e.g.
 - `@type: AGENT` – people, teams, or organisations
 - `@type: SERVICE` – a system, service or tool